 Figure 6.
-Hypothesized Causes of 737MAX Mishaps
+Hypothesized Causes of 737MAX Mishaps.
+(Langewiesche, 2019; Pasztor, 2019; authors' interpretations)

-(Langewiesche, 2019; Pasztor & Tangel, 2019; authors' interpretations) The circumstances of the Lion and Ethiopian Air accidents with the 737MAX have been discussed extensively.
+The circumstances of the Lion and Ethiopian Air accidents with the 737MAX have been discussed extensively.
 For those interested in learning more about the events surrounding the crashes, we recommend Langewiesche (2019) and Tangel et al. (2019) as good starting points.
-In addition, by various agencies (e.g., Joint Authorities Technical Review [JATR], 2019; House Committee on Transportation and Infrastructure, 2020; National Transportation Safety Board [NTSB], 2019) are very informative.
+In addition, reports by various agencies (e.g., House Committee on Transportation and Infrastructure, 2020; JTAR, 2019; NTSB, 2019) are very informative.